MelloSec/Sorrowset-EC2/README.md

 ###### 2. Make your mods to `main.tf`, `inventory.yml`, `providers.tf`, `variables.tf`

  See above '_What Terraform's Doing_'
+ Create a keypair in your .ssh folder called "ansiblekey" Open each of those files and Ctrl+f "<<USERNAME>>" and replace with yours.
+If these changes are made and ansiblekey/ansiblekey.pub exist in your user ssh folder you should be good.
+ Ctrl+f for "<<BUCKET>>" and change your "endpoint" "bucket" nad "key" to match your digital ocean space.
+This will hold your terraform state remotely, you can clone your repo, make changes and apply from any computer without confusing the cloud.

 ###### 3. Configure AWS cli with your Access Key and Secret Access Key from the AWS management console
 `